Yorkshire Terrier Puppies

 Google and check the prices of others.
 You will find that no one offers a better care standard and price than HealthyPups!
 Puppies are very expensive in some areas of the world, and cost much less in others.
 If you live in one of those areas where puppies cost more, we invite you to come visit here to buy your next puppy, OR let us SHIP ONE TO YOU!
 Our clients often save 50% or more, as compared with buying a pet in their local area!
 Please call us at (336) 957-3609 or email with any questions!
 For quick contact, please call.
 Approximately half my emails get caught in the quarantine filter, and are delivered only once per 24 hours.

-Our care standard includes the following veterinary care ALREADY DONE prior to sale at the recommended adoption age of 10 weeks.
+Our care standard includes the following veterinary care ALREADY DONE at specific ages.
+Minimum recommended age of adoption is 10 weeks, with any pet older than 10 weeks being a better value and more secure investment because of decreased risk of disease and stress related adaptive issues (travel, playing with children or other pets, etc).
 5 weeks-Neopar.
 7 weeks-Nobivac 5way.
 9-10 weeks-Neopar.
+13 weeks-Nobivac.
+16 weeks Nobivac.
+20 weeks Nobivac.
+Rabies can be done at 16 weeks of age.
 Puppies also have had fecal analysis and correction for parasites and bacterial imbalances that can cause problems in the near future.
 They get Ivomec Topical to prevent Sarcoptic and Demodectic Mange, Ear Mites, Fleas, and Ticks.
-Pyrantel and Panacur wormers are also given as needed.
+Specific wormers are also given as needed.
 Coccidiostat is used to prevent protozoa.
 Heart worm preventatives are also up to date.
 Because one of every three pups sold in the US die from parvo virus each year, and because Neopar seems to be the only vaccine that is protecting against mutated strains of the virus, our goal is that your pet get TWO doses of Neopar BEFORE it goes home, and does not need veterinary care until booster vaccines are due!
 NOTHING is more important for your puppy than 2 doses of Neopar.
 A wise buyer should not adopt even a free puppy that did not get 2 Neopar vaccines!
 For those who want a healthy puppy with no immediate vet bills, NO PUPPY, not even a FREE puppy, is likely to be CHEAPER than ours!

 We also do Yorkie hybrids, such as the Shorkie, Yorkie Hybrid w/ Poodle, and YorkieRat.
 These are a great choice for someone who wants a Yorkie type pet that is healthier, smarter, and cheaper to buy, own, and maintain!
 Many of these look very much like pure bred Yorkies.
 These have short hair in the beginning, but the hair of most will grow to be longer later.
 90% of these are likely to shed less than a short haired dog.
 Most are likely to be low/non-shedders.